sahrwood/valorantpropmodel/README.md

 ## future_preds

 Similar logic to backtesting kill preds, but with futurified versions of agent probs, neutral kpr, joins/keys on datetime, team names, player handles instead of matchid.
 Leakproof lookups on decays, coefs, neutral kpr that guarantees no forward lookaheads.
 Decays/shrink calculated the same.
 Future script doesn't train, instead loading the trained XGB model and bias from backtest pipeline, which it applies to future rows.
 Same final output in terms of kill series projections.

+The released modules are fully runnable from the included historical data, providing a transparent look into the modeling architecture behind a production-grade esports prop system.

+### License
+© 2025 Sam Harwood.
+Public release for research and educational purposes only.
+Commercial use or redistribution without permission is prohibited.